 - Can I hose them down once they are finished?

-If I answer yes to most of these listed above, we have the green light!
+We have the green light if I answer yes to most of these listed above!

 Here’s what is happening during this sensory play

-As my five-year-old build his tall tower, he is commenting about how much he loves this.
+As my five-year-old builds his tall tower, he comments about how much he loves this.
 He makes noises that go hand-in-hand with his construction.

-My three-year-old knows shaving cream does not go into his mouth and tries to keep it off of his face as he plays.
-His understanding of the guideline to messy play has evolved over time.
+My three-year-old knows shaving cream does not go into his mouth and tries to keep it off his face as he plays.
+His understanding of the guideline for messy play has evolved.

 I sit close and try to stay quiet as they work.
 Sometimes it is tempting to add my ideas, but I try not to.
-Instead, I sit nearby and just listen as simple play grows into imaginary play discoveries.
-Just like messy water play, I am here on the sidelines watching and learning.
+Instead, I sit nearby and listen as simple play grows into imaginary play discoveries.
+Like messy water play, I am on the sidelines watching and learning.